Raja Harishchandra: Extant prints

 The original length of a film was 3700 ft, about four reels.
 In 1917, the film's last print caught fire due to the constant friction and the exposure to high temperatures while it was being transported from one theatre to another, by a bullock cart.
 Phalke readily re-shot the film to produce the version that exists today.
 However, only the first and last reels of the original film are preserved at the National Film Archive of India (NFAI) making it a partially lost film.
 Some film historians believe they actually belong to a 1917 remake of the film, titled Satyavadi Raja Harishchandra.
 NFAI duplicated the film, but around twenty percent of the left side of the screen was lost in the transfer.
 It was believed the film's remaining reels were destroyed along with 1,700 nitrate-based films in the fire at the Film and Television Institute of India on 8 January 2003.
 The prints were later retrieved from the private collection of Phalke's children.
 The NFAI has restored and digitised the film.

 Classification as first full-length Indian film

-The status of Raja Harischandra as the first full-length Indian feature film has been argued over.
+The status of Raja Harischandra as the first full-length Indian feature film has been debated.
 Some film historians consider Dadasaheb Torne's silent film Shree Pundalik as the maiden Indian film.
 Torne's film was released at the same theatre as Raja Harischandra on 18 May 1912, almost a year before.
 An argument has been made in favour of Raja Harischandra that Shree Pundalik is a cinematographic recording of a play, using a single, fixed camera and it was filmed by a British cameraman with the film stock processed in London.
 The Government of India recognises Raja Harischandra as the first Indian feature film.
 In 1969, it introduced the Dadasaheb Phalke Award, the country's highest award in cinema, to commemorate Phalke's contribution to Indian cinema.